Moose Factory: Arts and culture

-The Mushkegowuk Tribal Council, a non-profit Regional Chiefs' Council representing eight Cree First Nations in northern Ontario, has its headquarters in Moose Factory.

-The namesake Moose Factory 68 Reserve, also belonging to the Moose Cree First Nation, is about 15 km upstream on the east banks of the Moose River.

-Attractions and tourism
+Attractions

 Notable attractions include the Centennial Park with its 19th-century buildings associated with the Hudson's Bay Company post, Cree Cultural Interpretive Centre, the Cree Village Eco Lodge and St. Thomas' Anglican Church.
 Outdoor tourism in summer and winter, such as trap-line tours, canoe expeditions, and snowmobile trips, are locally provided.
 The Tidewater Provincial Park is nearby on the adjacent island facing Moosonee.
 Visitors also take freight canoe tours that leave from Moose Factory or Moosonee downstream to James Bay at the mouth of the river, or upstream to Fossil Island.